 In the fall of 2006, a group was formed to complete a course objective for a Leadership class.
 A business plan was developed and the need to move forward with the plan was evident to all.
 Doctors of Nursing Practice, LLC, now Doctors of Nursing Practice, Inc., was formed on November 21, 2006.
 Objectives and strategies for growth of this site to meet the communication needs of professionals interested in this emerging degree were generated.

 The first site opened February 21, 2007.
 DNP, Inc. proudly displayed a poster at the First National Conference on The Doctor of Nursing Practice: Meanings and Models, Annapolis, Maryland, March 28-30, 2007.
 This conference was sponsored by Drexel University.
 We also presented at the Sigma Theta Tau 39th Biennial Conference, Baltimore, Maryland, November 2-7, 2007.
 By December 2007, the site was modified to allow for greater flexibility to meet the needs of the members registered on the site.
+Annual national conferences are an on-going contribution to the discipline along with multiple services as can be found on this web site.

 For a complete history of national and regional DNP conferences, click here.

-The mission of Doctors of Nursing Practice, Inc. is to improve health care outcomes by promoting and enhancing the doctorally prepared nursing professional.
+The mission of Doctors of Nursing Practice, Inc. is to improve healthcare outcomes by promoting and enhancing the doctorally prepared nursing professional.

 The organization is dedicated to: